 - 15. Structured Data aka Schema Markup (SERP 2.0)

 1. Mobile Friendliness is Paramount

 In 2016, the adult industry was the leader, with 73% of the visits coming from mobile devices.
-In spite of that, it was the biggest gainer this year, jumping up to 86% of all traffic coming from mobile.
+Despite that, it was the biggest gainer this year, jumping up to 86% of all traffic coming from mobile.

 The other fascinating thing is that the finance category and arts & entertainment categories are the only industries that still see more traffic on desktop, by narrow 52% to 48% and 51% to 49% margins, respectively.
 By next year, these should also get most of their traffic from mobile.

-Google understands how important the mobile experience is to its users and harshly penalizes websites which offer an underwhelming mobile performance.
+Google understands how important the mobile experience is to its users and harshly penalizes websites that offer an underwhelming mobile performance.

-When creating your website, be sure to optimize for mobile, removing items which might slow a mobile load time down and also updating your web page’s design and layout so that it offers a smooth and speedy mobile experience.
-96.26% of new Smartphone’s run Android or iOS.
+When creating your website, be sure to optimize for mobile, remove items that might slow a mobile load time down, and update your web page’s design and layout to offer a smooth and speedy mobile experience.
+96.26% of new smartphones run Android or iOS.

 2. When Creating Content, Write About One Topic First

 For many industries/businesses, writing about one specific topic will showcase your company as an authoritative, professional voice in their industry, and Google loves authority.